What We Believe

 We believe the gifts of tongues and miracles have ceased for this age.
 The Spirit gave these gifts in the beginning days of the church to authenticate the ministry of the apostles and their message (1 Cor 12:4-11, 13:8-10; 2 Cor 12:12; Eph 4:7-12; Heb 2:1-4).
 Tongues were also given as a sign of judgment to Israel (1 Cor 14:21-22; Isa 28:11-12)

-We believe men and women are created in the image of God (Gen 1:26).
-God created humans directly and immediately, not by evolutionary process.
-They were created free from sin with intelligence, will, emotions, and moral responsibility to God (Gen 2:7, 15-25; James 3:9).
+We believe God created humans as male and female directly and immediately in His image and not by evolutionary process free from sin with intelligence, will, emotions, and moral responsibility to God (Gen 2:7, 15-25; James 3:9).
 Thus, to take the life of an image bearer through murder, abortion, euthanasia or other means not directly approved by God is sinful (Gen 9).

 We believe men and women are hopelessly alienated from God, dead in sin, and they can only be saved by the redemptive work of Christ (Gen 2:16-17, 3:1-19; John 3:36; Rom 3:23, 6:23; 1 Cor 2:14; Eph 2:1-3; 1 Tim 2:13-14; 1 John 1:8).

 We believe salvation is made possible only because of the finished work of Christ.
 Repentant sinners can be saved from God’s wrath only through faith in Jesus Christ. and the merit of His shed blood.
 It is not on the basis of any work they have done (John 1:12; Eph 1:7, 2:8-10; 1 Pet 1:18-19).